Using Criteria for Success in Your Classroom

 The criteria for success should be focused on the product.
 It is a list that shows what skills the students are expected to have demonstrated on the final project.
 It is not a list of what the teacher will do, nor is it is a list of steps.
 Basically, it asks the teacher to think, before a project, what do I need to see from students in order to know that they were successful?
 Then the students can check their performance against the criteria to see how their performance lives up to the expected performance.
-Here’s an excerpt from The Skillful Teacher: Building Your Teaching Skills where the authors define the Criteria for Success.
+Here’s an excerpt from The Skillful Teacher.
+This

 Samples for Using Criteria for Success

-This is another essay from Kelly Gallagher’s Write Like This, but I’ve seen other people do it as well.
-It asks students to write a list of “rules” for something based on the list of rules found in Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian.
+The first is an essay idea from Kelly Gallagher’s Write Like This, but I’ve seen other people do it as well.
+It asks students to write a list of “rules” for something (can be anything).
+They should write the rules in a similar fashion to the rules listed in Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian.

-The last one I’m sharing is a get-to-know-you project I do at the beginning of the year.
+The second is for a get-to-know-you project I do at the beginning of the year.
 It’s called “Me By the Numbers.”
 See my post about how I do the Me By the Numbers project here.

 Have you used criteria for success in your classroom?